 - A driver was going to pick up supplies for an employer

-Below are examples of conduct not considered within the course of employment:
+These are examples of conduct not considered within the scope of employment:

-- A driver was going into work but had not started working yet
+- A driver was commuting to his job but had not started working yet

-- A driver was off on a personal errand
+- A driver was running a personal errand

-If you’re involved in a bicycle accident in Illinois, the motorist or the motorist’s employer might be liable for the damages.
-Who you'll sue will depend on the circumstances of the incident.
-We can work with you to figure out who the correct defendant is and then bring a case on your behalf.
-Plus, we can do it on a contingency basis, so bills won't stop you from mounting a competent claim.
-To learn more about how you can recover in Illinois after a bicycle accident, call our offices today!
+If you’re involved in a bicycle accident in Illinois, the motorist responsible and even the motorist’s employer might be liable for your damages.
+Whether your case entails vicarious employer liability depends on the facts and circumstances of the accident, which is why it’s important to discuss the facts with a qualified Illinois bike accident attorney.
+At Rosenfeld Injury Lawyers, we can work with you to determine who the proper defendants are and bring a claim on your behalf.
+We work on a contingency basis, so you don’t receive a legal bill unless we win your case.
+To learn more about how you can financially recover after an Illinois bicycle accident, call our offices today.